Skin cancer is the fifth most common cancer in the UK with around 13,000 new cases of melanoma diagnosed annually and 2,000 deaths a year.

 The main function of these cells is to process antigens - foreign or toxic material - and present them to the immune system.
 Once activated, they migrate to the lymph nodes where the antigen is destroyed by the body’s T cells.

-“Compelling” clinical trial results
+“Compelling” clinical trial results so far

 Not just skin cancer treatments though…